KMKfw/kmk_firmware/docs/en/combo_layers.md

 Combo Layers is when you hold down 2 or more `KC.MO()` or `KC.LM()` keys at a time, and it goes to a defined layer.

-By default combo layers is not activated.
+By default, combo layers are not activated.
 You can activate combo layers by adding this to your `main.py` file.
 The `combo_layers` NEEDS to be above the `keyboard.modules.append(Layers(`combo_layers`))`

 ```python